asleepace/asleepace.com/src/content/blog/try.md

 add('a', 456) // type-error
 ```

-As you can see we had to jump through a lot of hoops to even get this simple example working, but I hope it illustrates how function overloading can be used to declare multiple type variants of the same function.
+As you can see we had to jump through a lot of hoops just to get this simple example working, but it illustrates how function overloading can be used to declare multiple type variants of the same function.
 The first two function definition are recognized by the type system as overloads, where the last definition handles the actual implementation.

 Bringing this back to the `tryCatch(fn)` helper, let's see how we can leverage function overloads to help distinguish between the synchronous and asynchronous versions of our function.